rkillickdev/plan-it-go/README.md

 Any keys containing sensitive data were stored in and retrieved from the env.py file during development.
 This was added to the gitignore file to ensure this data was never pushed to the GitHub repo.
 For the deployed production version of the site hosted on Heroku, these sensitive keys are stored securely in the config vars.

 I have also made my best efforts to protect my Google Maps API key, which needs to be accessible in certain html templates and javascript files.
 The key is passed from the back end to the front end as part of the context data.
 I am then using the [json_script template tag](https://adamj.eu/tech/2020/02/18/safely-including-data-for-javascript-in-a-django-template/) so the key can be accessed in the javascript files.
 This way, the key is never actually written or stored in any of the files that live in the GitHub repo.
 However, if you inspect the page, you can still see the google maps key.
 I spoke with my mentor about this and he confirmed that this should be ok, as I am taking extra security measures with my Google Account by setting up application restrictions that limit the API keys' usage to only website addresses that I have specified.

+In the settings file, for production purposes I have declared ```DEBUG = False```.
+This prevents users from seeing the detailed traceback displayed by Django if an exception is raised.
+Although this is useful while in development mode, these messages could contain information about the site that we would not want the final user to see.

 #### **CRSF Tokens**